After plenty of of delayed meetings and cloak-and-dagger mystery, President Trump is apparently poised to take the US out of the Paris agreement.

 For its part, the Obama administration pledged $3 billion in such aid.
 It donated $1 billion before Obama left office, and the $2 billion is not expected to be handed over by his successor.

-That, in a nutshell, is what Paris is about – so what would happen if America withdrew from it, and the agreement ultimately fails?
+That, in a nutshell, is what Paris is about – so what would or could happen if America withdrew from it, and the agreement ultimately fails?